-Trump’s Pentagon Chief Quashed Idea to Send 250,000 Troops to the Border
+Trump’s Pentagon chief quashed idea to send 250,000 troops to Mexico border

 WASHINGTON — President Donald Trump’s defense secretary thought the idea was outrageous.

-In the spring of 2020, Mark Esper, the Defense secretary, was alarmed to learn of an idea under discussion at a top military command and at the Department of Homeland Security to send as many as 250,000 troops — more than half the active U.S. Army, and a sixth of all American forces — to the southern border in what would have been the largest use of the military inside the United States since the Civil War.
+In spring 2020, Mark Esper, the Defense secretary, was alarmed to learn of an idea under discussion at a top military command and at the Department of Homeland Security to send as many as 250,000 troops — more than half the active U.S. Army, and a sixth of all American forces — to the southern border in what would have been the largest use of the military inside the United States since the Civil War.

 With the coronavirus pandemic raging, Stephen Miller, the architect of Trump’s immigration agenda, had urged the Homeland Security Department to develop a plan for the number of troops that would be needed to seal the entire 2,000-mile border with Mexico.
 It is not clear whether it was officials in Homeland Security or the Pentagon who concluded that a quarter of a million troops would be required.